Prestigious races

 Classics are traditionally held in spring and autumn and attract millions of spectators to the courses every year.
 They place special demands on riders: In addition to physical strength, tactical skill, experience and the ability to deal with changing weather conditions are crucial.

-The Five Grand Classics of Cycling
+The Five Monuments of Cycling

 The most important classics are the five so-called "Monuments" – the oldest and most prestigious one-day races in the world: